 This online course about raising beef cattle covers breeds, establishing facilities, nutrition and reproduction, and marketing and finances.

-This report summarizes the efforts of the PA Beef Producers Working Group in 2016.
+This report summarizes the calf-fed hosltein feeding demonstration complete with growth performance and economic data by the PA Beef Producers Working Group in 2016.

 Understanding the factors involved in estimating the amount of beef derived from the live animal will assist cattle producers who directly market their beef.